aarontyan/TMBClassroom/README.md

 ## About TMB Classroom

-TMB Classroom is a fullstack application created to help bored students find classes and lectures to sit on.
+TMB Classroom is a fullstack application created to help bored students find classes and lectures to sit in on.

 ## Functionality
 - Displays all currently running classes within a 0.5 mile radius by default